 Minor test takers

 Applying & paying for the IELTS test online

 *If your Passport is currently with the UKV&I and you do not have a valid UK Biometric Residence Permit, you will need to get in touch with your caseworker and ask if they can release your Passport for the day of the test.
 DO NOT apply/pay for the test until you are sure that you will have a valid ID document in your possession on the day of the test.

-- Please note there is a different payment link if you apply for the IELTS for TfL test with us
+- Please note there is a different fee and a different payment link if you apply for the IELTS for TfL test with us.

-- Please make sure that you read the IELTS Notice to Candidates and the IELTS test Declaration and Terms and Conditions including the IELTS Test Cancellation policy (sections 1-4) before you pay for the test.
+- Please make sure that you read the IELTS Notice to Candidates and read and agree with the IELTS test Declaration and Terms and Conditions including the IELTS Test Cancellation policy (sections 1-4) BEFORE you apply and pay for the test.

-- Once you have applied online, uploaded your ID document and paid for the test, we will consider your application.
-If your preferred date of the test is available, we will send you a confirmation via email.
-Please make sure you put a valid email address and mobile phone number in your online application.
-Please regularly check your spam folder to ensure you receive our message.
+- Once you have applied online, uploaded your ID document and paid for the test, the IELTS team will work on your application and send you a confirmation via email.
+Please make sure you put a valid email address and a mobile phone number in your online application.
+Please regularly check your spam folder to ensure you receive our messages.